-8 Voting
+3 Voting

-- 8.1 Every matter to be decided at an LGB meeting shall be determined by a majority of the votes of local governors present and entitled to vote on the matter.
+- 3.1 Every matter to be decided at an LGB meeting shall be determined by a majority of the votes of local governors present and entitled to vote on the matter.
 Every local governor shall have one vote.
 Where there is an equal division of votes, the Chair of the meeting shall have the casting vote.
-A local governor may not vote by proxy. - 8.2 A local governor who is also an employee of the Trust shall withdraw from any part of any meeting of the LGB at which his/her remuneration, conditions of service, promotion, conduct, suspension, dismissal or retirement are to be considered. - 8.3 A resolution in writing, signed by all local governors, shall be valid and effective as if it had been passed at a meeting of local governors duly convened and held.
+A local governor may not vote by proxy. - 3.2 A local governor who is also an employee of the Trust shall withdraw from any part of any meeting of the LGB at which his/her remuneration, conditions of service, promotion, conduct, suspension, dismissal or retirement are to be considered. - 3.3 A resolution in writing, signed by all local governors, shall be valid and effective as if it had been passed at a meeting of local governors duly convened and held.
 Such a resolution may consist of several documents in the same form, each signed by one or more of the local governors.

-9 Conflicts of Interest
+4 Conflicts of Interest

-- Any local governor who has or may have any direct or indirect duty or personal interest (including but not limited to any personal financial interest) which conflicts or may conflict with his/her duties as a local governor shall disclose that fact to the LGB as soon as he/she becomes aware of it.
-A person must absent him/herself from any discussions of the LGB in which it is possible that a conflict will arise between his/her duty to act solely in the interests of the School and any duty or personal interest (including but not limited to personal financial interest). - 9.2 A local governor has a personal financial interest if he/she, or any child, stepchild, parent, grandchild, grandparent, brother, sister or spouse of the local governor or any person living with the local governor as his/her partner, is in the employment of the Trust or is in receipt of remuneration or the provision of any other benefit directly from the Trust or in some other way is linked to the Trust or the School.
+- Any local governor who has or may have any direct or indirect duty or personal interest (including but not limited to any personal financial interest) which conflicts or may conflict with their duties as a local governor shall disclose that fact to the LGB as soon as they become aware of it.
+A person must absent themselves from any discussions of the LGB in which it is possible that a conflict will arise between their duty to act solely in the interests of the School and any duty or personal interest (including but not limited to personal financial interest). - 4.2 A local governor has a personal financial interest if they, or any child, stepchild, parent, grandchild, grandparent, brother, sister or spouse of the local governor or any person living with the local governor as their partner, is in the employment of the Trust or is in receipt of remuneration or the provision of any other benefit directly from the Trust or in some other way is linked to the Trust or the School.

-10 Minutes of Meetings
+5 Minutes of Meetings

-- At every LGB meeting, the minutes of the last meeting shall be taken as the first agenda item after any apologies for absence and, if agreed to be an accurate record, shall be signed as such by the Chair of the meeting. - 10.2 The Clerk of the LGB shall ensure that a copy of the agenda for every LGB meeting, the draft and signed minutes of every such meeting and all reports, documents and other papers considered are provided to the Clerk of the Trust as soon as is reasonably practicable after each meeting.
+- At every LGB meeting, the minutes of the last meeting shall be taken as the first agenda item after any apologies for absence and, if agreed to be an accurate record, shall be signed as such by the Chair of the meeting. - 5.2 The Clerk of the LGB shall ensure that a copy of the agenda for every LGB meeting, the draft and signed minutes of every such meeting and all reports, documents and other papers considered are provided to the Trust Governance Professional as soon as is reasonably practicable after each meeting.